CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Mobility to travel to all City facilities.

-Ability to communicate work assignments and tasks to supervisor, city employees and the general public.
+Ability to communicate work assignments and tasks to supervisor, city employees and the general

 Ability to distinguish colors.